ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 This refers to the **ViroARTrackingTarget** we defined in the **setMarker()** method above.

 When the target is successfully scanned, all the content of the ViroARImageMarker component will be rendered.
-In our case 2 TextViews positioned with a FlexView.
+In our case two TextViews positioned with a FlexView.

 We bind the data we fetched from in our `getInfo()` method to the ViroText and ViroFlexView components.